Leonardus

 • Docker Hub: to host our Docker images

-• draw.io: for diagrams
+• drawio aka diagrams.net: for diagrams

 • man pages: traditional console help texts